Skip to content

 All single-track vehicles such as motorcycles, scooters, etc. are exempt from the parking fee.
 In many cities/municipalities in Austria, e-cars are also exempt from paying the fee.
 The regulations can change at any time.
 Please inform yourself in advance at the responsible municipality!

-• In Vienna, most inner city districts have now short-term parking zones.
+• In Vienna, all city districts have short-term parking zones.
 The short-term parking zones apply to the entire city area.
 In these zones, parking is subject to a charge at fixed times from Monday to Friday from 9:00 a.m. to 10:00 p.m., maximum parking duration 2 hours.

 Back to main navigation